Lightjohn/Ssh-ultimate-guide/README.md

 chmod 600 ~/.ssh/id_rsa
 ```

-To sum: you can let people access (read, never write) the conf files but your
+To summarize: you can let people access (read, never write) the conf files but your
 private key **MUST** be read only by you.

 This step can solve many of your problems.

 # The main dish: the conf file

-What if I say that **EVERY** options you are using for your daily usage can be
+What if I say that **EVERY** option you are using for your daily usage can be
 saved so that you can reduce your ssh command to nearly nothing?

 ```